-There are museums in NYC for just about anything you can imagine.
-Many of them are among the world’s best.
+There are New York City museums for just about anything you can imagine.
+Many are among the world’s best.

 Latin Museums in NYC